Common Mistakes in Dosage Calculation Practice and How to Avoid Them

 2. Incorrect Conversion Between Metric Systems

-Metric conversions are also crucial in dosage calculation.
-However, it is easy to make errors when converting between smaller and larger units, especially with the presence of decimals.
+Metric conversions are also crucial in dosage calculation practice.
+Strive to understand dosage calculations to avoid errors when converting between smaller and larger units, especially with the presence of decimals.
 For example, a practitioner may make a mistake when converting grams to milligrams leading to under or over-dosing.
 Healthcare professionals can avoid this mistake by always writing down the right formula before they begin the conversion calculations.
 They can also pay close attention to figures with decimal points.
 Remember that a misplaced decimal point could result in the wrong dosage for the patient.
-You could also practice the metric conversions regularly as a nurse to familiarize yourself.
+They could also practice the metric conversions regularly as a nurse to familiarize themselves.

 3. Neglecting Patient-Specific Factors